Premiership of Boris Johnson: Start of reopening

 On 22 February, Boris Johnson announced a four step plan for ending all COVID restrictions by 21 June.
 On 25 February, the COVID alert level was lowered from level 5 to 4.
 By 28 February, the milestone of 20 million first vaccinations being administered had been achieved.
 On 8 March, schools in England reopened, with secondary schools requiring masks in lessons.
 Johnson received his first dose of the AstraZeneca vaccine on 19 March and encouraged others to do the same, saying: "Everybody, when you do get your notification to go for a jab, please go and get it."
 On 29 March, outdoor met-ups and outdoor sports facilities would be re-opened.

-On 7 April the Moderna vaccine began being rolled out.
+On 7 April the Moderna COVID-19 vaccine began being rolled out.
 On 12 April, pub gardens and shops were reopened.
 By 12 April, all high risk individuals and over-50s had been offered at least the first COVID vaccine.
 By 24 April, over half the population had received at least one vaccine.
 On 5 May, the Government announced a £29.3 million increase in funding to help with vaccine development against future potential variants.
 On 10 May, the COVID alert level was lowered from 4 to 3 on the same day that zero COVID deaths were reported in England, Scotland and Northern Ireland.
 On 12 May, Johnson said an independent public inquiry into the handling of the pandemic would be held in spring 2022.

 During a select committee hearing, Dominic Cummings claimed that thousands of people died due to COVID mistakes and that Boris Johnson was "unfit for the job".
 Equally, he accused Johnson of ignoring scientific advice and wrongly delaying lockdowns.
 Furthermore, Cummings accused Health Secretary Matt Hancock of "criminal, disgraceful behaviour that caused serious harm" and that he should have been fired for 15 to 20 different things.
 On 19 July, a date dubbed "Freedom Day" by the media, the majority of COVID-19 restrictions were lifted in England.